Canon G7 X vs Ricoh GR II

 |11.||Panasonic GM5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |15.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the GR II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X does not feature such an accessory-socket.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X and the Ricoh GR II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.